Houston Eminent Domain Attorney

 Why Choose Us

 - Our attorneys will not hesitate to move your case to trial if necessary.
-Our top priority is maximizing your recovery, and we will not accept an inadequate offer.
+Our top priority is ensuring you obtain your highest recovery as just compensation, and we will not accept an inadequate offer.

 - For the past 10 years, our firm has represented hundreds of Texas landowners in eminent domain claims.
 We have worked with individuals, businesses, corporations, estates, and more.

-- Our lawyers have a strong understanding of eminent domain law, and have the skills and experience necessary to craft a compelling claim for maximum compensation.
+- Our lawyers have a strong understanding of eminent domain law, and have the skills and experience necessary to craft a compelling claim for the highest possible compensation you are entitled to.

 Examples of Eminent Domain in Texas